iLaurian/ip-calculator/README.md

 The IP Calculator is a command-line tool written in Golang that assists in managing IPv4 addresses, subnetting, IPv6 shortening, and various networking operations.

-NOTE: This tool is a work in progress.
-Some features may not be working or non-existent.

 ## Features

 - **IPv4 Operations:**